77SlaMa/EPever/README.md

 Remember to edit each file and replace any reference to USB port (/dev/ttyUSB0 for example) to Exar specific (ttyXRUSB0).

 I've followed many steps of Colin HickeyColin Hickey covered in his video https://www.youtube.com/watch?v=_VcWwJIq4XU and on his git https://github.com/chickey/Epever-influxdb

+2. It turned out, that EPever controller is reporting some parameters in non-obvious way.
+For example - Battery-charging-current is positive even if battery is delivering current.
+So in order to monitor curent and it's direction you have to monitor Stat-net-battery-current instead.
+Here I encountered another quirk - as long as current is flowing into battery, measurement is fine.
+As soon as battery starts discharging, value jumps to millions or more.
+I discovered, that routine which calculates values and sign is not working properly (anyway on my setup) - there is some problem with string/integer/hex conversion in "private function convertData".
+PhpEpolarTracer.php here is modified and works well at least for me.
+There was also a need to add "22" (Stat-net-battery-current) to array of values "suspected" to be negative.